Funding Your Education

 - Did you know that you could enroll in a Texas Tech Doctoral Program for as little as $600 a semester?

 - Most Doctoral Students who are employed as Teaching Assistants/Research Assistants receive approximately $6,000 in tuition and fee assistance annually.
 In addition, there are other forms of financial assistance that may further reduce the cost of your education.

 - There are a variety financial aid options available to graduate students, including scholarships, fellowships, grants, loans (some even interest free!), and work-study.

 - Did you know if you are appointed as a teaching or research assistant, your spouse qualifies for resident in-state tuition.
 This is more than a $12,000-a-year benefit.

 - Approximately 77% of Texas Tech graduate students receive some form of financial aid in addition to positions as teaching or research assistants.

-- The average financial aid award for the fall of 2012 was $8,279 for graduate students.
+- The average financial aid award for graduate students is $9,000.